bf4/bf4.github.com/_posts/2013-07-18-ruby-requires-confusion.md

 ## Message to Ruby Rogues mailing list

 TL;DR autoload looks great and is used all over rails, but it's not threadsafe and Matz said not to use it, prefer require or require_relative.
-What should is true; is somebody wrong on the internet?
+Which one is true; is somebody wrong on the internet?

     Content-Encoding: links, quotes and discussion
     Content-Disposition: confused